DiffugientDev/wdl_project/README.md

 **Welcome to the Personality Test Website!**

 Thank you for visiting my website dedicated to exploring and understanding different personality traits.
-Our mission is to provide you with insights into your personality through a fun and insightful test.
 Whether you're curious about whether you're more extroverted or introverted, optimistic or pessimistic, our test is designed to help you gain clarity.

 **How it Works:**